NVIDIA/cutlass/media/docs/cute/03_tensor.md

 ### CuTe's provided `Engine` types

-CuTe comes with three `Engine` types.
+CuTe comes with a few `Engine` types.
+Here are the three that new users are most likely to encounter first.

 * `ArrayEngine<class T, int N>`: an owning `Engine`, representing an array of `N` elements of type `T`